jina-ai/agentchain/README.md

 ![](architecture.svg)

-AgentChain is a sophisticated system with goal of solving general problems.
-It can orchestrate multiple agents to accomplish sub problems.
+AgentChain is a sophisticated system with the goal of solving general problems.
+It can orchestrate multiple agents to accomplish sub-problems.
 These agents are organized into different groups, each with their unique set of capabilities and functionalities.
 Here are some of the agent groups in AgentChain:

 ### SearchAgents
 The `SearchAgents` group is responsible for gathering information from various sources, including search engines, online databases, and APIs.
-The agents in this group are highly skilled at retrieving up to date, world knowledge information.
+The agents in this group are highly skilled at retrieving up-to-date world knowledge information.
 Some examples of agents in this group include the `Google Search API`, `Bing API`, `Wikipedia API`, and `Serp`.

 ### CommsAgents
 The `CommsAgents` group is responsible for handling communication between different parties, such as sending emails, making phone calls, or messaging via various platforms.
 The agents in this group can integrate with a wide range of platforms.
 Some examples of agents in this group include `TwilioCaller`, `TwilioEmailWriter`, `TwilioMessenger` and `Slack`.